Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Introduction

-Interestingly, Mrk~590 is known as a ``changing-look'' AGN \citep[e.g.,][]{lam15}. \cite{den14} showed that the X-ray, UV-optical, and radio luminosity of Mrk~590 decreased dramatically at some time between 1996 and 2003.
-Associated with this decrease in the continuum luminosity, the BEL luminosities had become very weak; thus, Mrk~590 changed from an optical classification of Seyfert~1 to Seyfert~$1.9-2$ \citep{riv12,den14,koa16a,koa16b,rai19}.
-MAGNUM dust reverberation mapping observations for Mrk~590 were carried out in 2003$-$2007, when Mrk~590 was in the faint state.
+Mrk~590 is known as a ``changing-look'' AGN \citep[e.g.,][]{lam15}.
+Two spectroscopic measurements of the AGN optical continuum emission obtained in 1996 and 2003 indicate that Mrk~590 experienced a large luminosity decrease, by a factor of $\sim 30$, during this period, and further luminosity declines were observed in 2006 and 2013 \citep{den14}.
+The BEL luminosities became weaker associated with this decrease in the AGN luminosity, and \cite{den14} conclude that the BELs had disappeared from the optical spectrum obtained in 2013; thus, Mrk~590 had changed from an optical classification as Seyfert~1 to Seyfert~$1.9-2$ by 2013 \citep[see also][]{riv12,koa16a,koa16b,rai19}.
+MAGNUM dust reverberation mapping observations for Mrk~590 were carried out in 2003$-$2007, when Mrk~590 was in a faint state.
 However, H$\beta$ BLR reverberation mapping monitoring for Mrk~590 was carried out in 1990-1996 \citep{pet98b,pet04,ben09,ben13}, when Mrk~590 was in the brighter state.

-Considering the different luminosity states between the epochs of the BLR and the dust reverberation monitoring observations, in this work we show that the relatively small $R_\text{dust}/R_{\text{H}\beta~\text{BLR}}$ ratio in Mrk~590 can be interpreted as a result of intrinsic variations of the dust innermost radius due to the significant UV-optical luminosity decrease that occurred between the mid-1990s and the early 2000s.
+Considering the different luminosity states between the epochs of the BLR and the dust reverberation monitoring observations, we hypothesise that the relatively small $R_\text{dust}$-to-$R_{\text{H}\beta~\text{BLR}}$ ratio in Mrk~590 is a result of intrinsic variation in the dust innermost radius due to the significant UV-optical luminosity decrease that occurred between the mid-1990s and the early 2000s.
+The main purpose of this work is to verify this hypothesis quantitatively by analysing the temporal evolution of the AGN optical luminosity and dust innermost radius of Mrk~590 in detail, and then to investigate the possible mechanism for the rapid change in the dust innermost radius.